CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

 Replaced the previous Implementation using jQuery accordion with Vuetify Expansion Panel.

-Initially, the properties panel was displayed by appending HTML as a string to the DOM which I replaces with Vue logic.
+Initially, the properties panel was displayed by appending HTML as a string to the DOM, which I replaced with Vue logic.
 The Panel contains PanelHeader and PanelBody.

 There are 3 types of Panel Body -